-Note regarding changes to proposed program standards as of Fall 2020: The FRST program recognizes the increasing challenges in our teaching responsibilities starting in the Fall of 2017 and continuing.
+Note regarding changes to program standards as of Fall 2020: The FRST program recognizes the increasing challenges in our teaching responsibilities starting in the Fall of 2017 and continuing.
 The FRST program is offering more sections of FRST 1000-level courses, and candidates are more likely, as individuals, to be teaching a larger number and proportion of such courses in their teaching load.
 Stockton has more students entering with lower levels of academic preparation, more and more impactful learning differences, and higher levels of mental illness.
 Teaching the new student populations adds significantly to the percentage of time candidates need to spend on teaching.
-At the same time, and, rightly, the University and program's joint greater emphasis on retention has added significantly to the labor of everyone in the University community, as colleagues spend more time collaborating with EOF, LAP, Athletics, Veteran's Affairs, Care and Community Standards, and Student Success to track students and support them, in and out of the classroom.
-Faculty members send and respond to check-in emails, submit early alerts and follow up on them, participate in the peer mentor program, support a larger number of students repeating our courses, and design, implement, and assess changes to increase the chances of student success in the first, second, or third attempt.
+At the same time, and, rightly, the University and program's joint greater emphasis on retention has added significantly to the labor of everyone in the University community, as colleagues spend more time collaborating with other university offices to support students, in and out of the classroom.
+Faculty members send and respond to check-in emails, submit and follow up on alerts, participate in the peer mentor program, support a larger number of students repeating our courses, and design, implement, and assess changes to increase the chances of student success in the first, second, or third attempt.
 Given these increases in teaching demands, the FRST program modified its program standards to reduce expectations in other areas.
+As of our fall 2023 update, we note that we've now had more than five years of this increased workload, which appears to now be the norm.